silencial/silencial.github.io/content/posts/machine-learning.md

    $$
    \min _{\theta_{g}} \mathbb{E}_{z \sim p(z)} \log \Big(D_{\theta_{d}}\big(G_{\theta_{g}}(z)\big)\Big)
    $$
-   <mark>The reason to use gradient ascent instead of gradient descent for the generator is to put more gradient signal on the region where samples are bad.</mark>
+   ==The reason to use gradient ascent instead of gradient descent for the generator is to put more gradient signal on the region where samples are bad.==

 # Reinforcement Learning